fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 2: Creating a Blank App (Xamarin Forms Portable)**

-Which result will be something as described in Figure 3:
+In which the result will be something as described in Figure 3:

 ![Xamarin Workshop - Figure 3](ImagesForGuides/figure3.png)